olenbetong/react-data-object-connect/README.md

 ## Changelog

-### [3.0.0] - 2019-03-11
+### [3.0.0] - 2019-XX-XX

 #### 🚀 Added

 - New SimpleDataHandler class to use data objects without state management.
+- New useDataWithFilter hook that loads data when a filter changes

 #### ⚠ Breaking changes

+- Removed deprecated functions `dataObjectConnect`, `useSingleRow` and `useDataWithoutState`
 - Structure of dist folder has changed.
 Files are now separated into folders with format as name instead of adding the format to the file name.
+Module field now points to source directory.
+- Babel required to use as module.

 ### [2.1.5] - 2019-02-15